-Each term there is a different charity focus with a designated Charity Week, during which students are encouraged to hold fundraising events in school, and also take part in lunchtime activities organised by the charity and community prefects, all with the aim of raising money and awareness.
-At the end of every Charity Week, there is a Non-uniform Day as detailed in the school calendar.
+Each term there is a different charity focus with a designated Charity Week, during which students are encouraged to hold fundraising events in school, and also to take part in lunchtime activities organised by the charity and community prefects, all with the aim of raising money and awareness.
+At the end of every Charity Week there is a Non-Uniform Day as detailed in the school calendar.

-This academic year are charity weeks are as follows:
+This academic year our charity weeks are as follows:

-In addition to the 3 charity weeks, we also have additional charity and fundraising events planned like the MacMillan coffee morning, Christmas Jumper Day, Think Pink Day and a Genes for Jeans day.
+In addition to the three charity weeks, we also have additional charity and fundraising events planned like the MacMillan Coffee Morning, Christmas Jumper Day, Think Pink Day and a Genes for Jeans Day.

 As a school, we value our local community and as a result we encourage our students to get involved in the local community as much as possible.

-Over the last few years, we have taken part in the Hitchin Big Tidy Up Project, collected goods for the Letchworth Food Bank appeal, carried out ICT training and also held a dance afternoon for local elderly people.
-We have also worked with the Lister Hospital on projects for young people and held a Health Awareness Conference for local primary schools.
-Annually, we attend the AGM for North Herts NHS where our community and charity work is showcased as an example of excellence.
-We also have an active Young Enterprise group as well as Level 2 Health Champion training where this year, students visited Pinehill Hospital and the One Stop Shop for sexual health in Stevenage.
+Over the last few years, we have taken part in the Hitchin Big Tidy Up Project, collected goods for the local Food Bank appeal, supported the Shoe Box Appeal and carried out ICT training.
+We also work with the Tilehouse Rotary who will be running a mentoring programme from October 2018.
+We have also worked with the Lister Hospital on projects for young people and held a Health Awareness Conference for our local primary schools.

-We are also supporting other schools and colleagues with an annual Mental Health and Wellbeing conference in October 2017.
+We are also supporting other schools and colleagues with an annual Mental Health and Wellbeing Conference.
 This will be a chance for teachers and students to come together to share best practice.